 Construction, design, and features of theaters

-In the issue of the Oregon Daily Journal on February 22nd of 1914, the story of P.A.
-Marquam and his improvement on the Marquam Building from a $500 property to a million dollar building is written.
+In the issue of the Oregon Daily Journal on February 22, 1914, the story of P.A.
+Marquam and his improvement on the Marquam Building from a $500 property to a million dollar building appeared.